neutron-org/neutron-docs/docs/neutron/neutron-core-releases.md

 - **ICA Usability Improvements:** Enhanced Interchain Account (ICA) functionality for a more user-friendly and secure experience for developers.
 - **Sudo Execution Error Handling:** Streamlined error message retrieval in the ContractManager module.
 - **New Fee Structure for ICA Creation:** [Introduction](https://github.com/neutron-org/neutron/pull/334) of a fee system for developers creating ICAs on remote chains.
-[Learn more](neutron/modules/interchain-txs/messages) (see Cosmos SDK v0.47 Update section)
+[Learn more](/neutron/modules/interchain-txs/messages#msgregisterinterchainaccount)

 ##### Adminmodule Rework